muhammadsakib079/JavaScript/Long_Version/Basic.md

 ---

-This structured format helps in quickly understanding JavaScript operators with examples and explanations.
-Let me know if you need further clarification! 🚀

 ### 🔄 **1.4 Conditional Statements in JavaScript**

 Conditional statements allow you to execute different blocks of code based on certain conditions.
 JavaScript provides several ways to handle conditions.